 How to create a line chart

 The line chart is ideal if you want to show trends and developments over time.
 One big advantage is that people will find a line chart easy to read and to understand.
-Commonly, the x-axis serves as a timeline while the y-axis indicates values.
+Commonly, the horizontal axis serves as a timeline while the vertical axis indicates values.
 By connecting these value points, Datawrapper creates a line chart.
 The more data points you have, the more accurate your line chart will be.
 Datawrapper can handle line charts with up to 1000 data points, after that threshold performance of many browsers slows down a bit - so try to stay below that number.